HipDysplasia/Destiny2Netlimiting-Macros/README.md

 Outside of those two exotic weapons, loadouts **5 and 6** should otherwise be **identical**.
 This is intended to keep the loadout change as controlled as possible while changing the exotic weapon.

-Once the second loadout is active, the macro waits for the player to aim at a person and **hold Mouse 1 for 1.5 seconds**.
+Once the second loadout is active, the macro waits for the player to aim at a person and **hold the detected Fire input for 1.5 seconds**.
 Once that condition is met, the macro removes the 7500 limit and swaps the loadout back to the original setup so the sequence can be performed again.

 > [!NOTE]
 > The script uses **1.5 seconds**, not 1.5 milliseconds, for the Mouse 1 hold.